Microgateway Custom Resources

 About policy configurations:

 • Multiple policies can be configured.
-The requestConditions work as a policy selector.
+The optional requestConditions work as a policy selector.

 • The list of policies is processed from top to bottom – the first matching policy will be applied.